romainducrocq/wheelcc/README.md

 wheelcc is implemented entirely in a restricted subset of C++17 with a C-style procedural design.
 Each compilation stage is a single translation unit, with state context data grouped into structures and modified by local functions.
 The code is effectively mostly C plus some C\++ sugar for:
 - smart pointers with reference counting to manage the lifetime of AST datatypes.
-- single inheritance and polymorphism to emulate pattern matching over algebraic datatype.
+- single inheritance/polymorphism to emulate pattern matching on algebraic datatypes.
 - standard containers, collections, string manipulation and move semantics.

-Very few other C++ features are used, and only when doing so provides a real advantage.
+Very few other C++ features are used, and only when doing so provides a real advantage (template, constexpr, ...).
 This is to make the code cleaner without adding too much complexity.

 ### Limitations